alipzsh/knowledge-base/control_plane.md

 ## routing algorithms

-the goal is to find the least cost path through the network of routers.

-there are limitations on packets a router is allowed to forward.
+the goal is to find the least cost path through the network of routers. there are limitations on which packets a router is allowed to forward.

-centralized routing algorithm: takes the connectivity between all nodes and all link costs as inputs, then calculates it. could be in a controller or routers; e.g. link-state algorithms.
+## LS

+centralized routing algorithm (link-state): aware of the cost of each link in the network.

+- packets containing information about each link's costs are sent to all other routers

-decentralized routing algorithm: calculation is distributed between routers, no node has complete information about the whole network instead of it's own directly attached links. then with the help of nearby nodes, it iteratively calculated the costs to the destination;
+decentralized routing algorithm: each node only know the costs of it's own directly attached links.
+It gradually calculates the least-cost path to the destination.

-e.g. distance-vector algorithms.
+distance-vector algorithm: each node maintains a vector of sesame of costs for all other nodes in the network.

+static routing algorithms: routes costs change very slowly dynamic routing algorithms: change due to traffic load or topology change. load sensitive algorithms: costs change due to the level of congestion.